Hassan, Asher-Smith and Cheptegei headline Florence Diamond League - RFI

 Another Briton honing her form, with just four more meets (Oslo, Stockholm, Monaco, Gateshead) to go before the July 23-August 8 Tokyo Olympics, is sprinter Dina Asher-Smith.#photo1

-Asher-Smith is fresh from setting an Olympic-qualifying 10.92sec over 100m at Hengelo, and will be up against former two-time world champion Dafne Schippers of the Netherlands, Ivory Coast's experienced Marie-Josee Ta Lou, 100m bronze medallist at the Doha worlds, and world bronze medallist Mujinga Kambundji from Switzerland.
+Asher-Smith is fresh from setting an Olympic-qualifying 10.92sec over 100m at Hengelo.
+She will be up against former two-time world champion Dafne Schippers of the Netherlands, Ivory Coast's experienced Marie-Josee Ta Lou, 100m bronze medallist at the Doha worlds, and world 200m bronze medallist Mujinga Kambundji from Switzerland.

 - Cheptegei in loaded field -

-Aside from Hassan, with four world records currently to her name, another athlete who knows how to take the track by storm is Ugandan middle distance maestro Joshua Cheptegei, who set new bests in the men's 5,000m in Monaco, 10,000m in Valencia and 5km road, also in Monaco, last season.#photo2

-Cheptegei, world 10,000m champion, will kick off his Diamond League season over the shorter distance, but it looks to be far from plain sailing.
+Another middle distance maestro, Ugandan Joshua Cheptegei, who set new bests in the men's 5,000m in Monaco, 10,000m in Valencia and 5km road, also in Monaco, last season will kick off his Diamond League season over 5,000m.#photo2

 In-form Norwegian prodigy Jakob Ingebrigtsen will also be seeking to land his first 5,000m win of the season after victory in the 1500m in Gateshead.